Johhed15/Johhed15/README.md

 ### My name is Johannes and I am currently studying a master in Statistics and Machine Learning at Linköpings University!

+- During the spring of 2025 I will be writing my Master Thesis on the effects on model performance and CO2 emissions when reducing the training data size.

 - I wrote my bachelor's thesis on a mixed media model designed to analyze the effects of money spent on each channel in acquiring new customers.
-The model used for this analysis was XGBoost, and SHAP values were employed to achieve a more fair assessment of each channel's contribution
+The model used for this analysis was XGBoost with various variable transformations to capture carryover effects and seasonal patterns, SHAP values were employed to achieve a more fair assessment of each channel's contribution

 - Enjoy problem solving using programming in R and Python